a cautionary tale

 I just finished it yesterday.
 The authors speak about how the advancements in medicine now conclude that the vast majority of aging as we know it can not only be prevented but reversed.
 I’m intrigued.
 I didn’t mind at all that it’s a book written for retirement-age men.

 This book reflects the new science & philosophy behind aging and fitness.
 It’s a philosophy that says you can ‘stave off 70% of the normal decay associated with aging (weakness, sore joints, apathy), and…eliminate over 50% of all illness and potential injuries.’
-This isn’t wishful thinking, this is science, Big Girl.
+This isn’t wishful thinking, this is science.

-If you don’t want to live with crunchy knees or see your health and vitality go down the toilet over the next 50 years; pick up a copy before the New Year and perhaps your philosophy will shift, too.
-And, no, I’m not going to tell you the author’s prescription to turn back the clock because you won’t want to hear it right now.
+If you don’t want to live with crunchy knees or see your health and vitality go down the toilet over the next 50 years; pick up a copy & do this with me.
+Perhaps your philosophy will shift, too.

-It requires a lot of effort and dedication, but that’s the beauty of this book.
-It wins you over because it explains how our bodies were meant to work in nature-and why modern living is causing so many supposed age-releated problems, that are actually a function of sending our bodies signals to decay, not grow.
+I will tell you that this will require a lot of effort and dedication, but that’s the beauty of this book.
+It wins you over because it explains how our bodies were meant to work in nature-and why modern living is causing so many supposed age-related problems, that are actually a function of sending our bodies signals to decay, not grow.

 We are so going to rock this aging thing; too.

-So that’s my biggest goal for 2014.
+So that’s my biggest goal for the coming year.
 Much broader in scope than losing 10 pounds, I’m going to commit to Dr. Lodge’s rules.
-I’ll post about the good, the bad, and the ugly along the way, and hopefully somewhere along the way in the 2014 I might feel younger next year.
-The first update is here, if you’d like to follow along.
+I’ll post about the good, the bad, and the ugly along the way, and hopefully somewhere along the way this next year I might start to feel & become functionally younger.
+The first update is here if you’d like to follow along.
 The experiment is to discover whether I can break free of the self-imposed old philosophy of aging that I didn’t even realize that I had incarcerated myself in.